BEST Gingerbread Cookies

 Gingerbread Cookies

-2. In a large mixing bowl using a hand or stand mixer with the paddle attachment, add the butter, brown sugar, and sugar.
-Mix on medium-high speed for 1-2 minutes or until light and fluffy.
+- In a large bowl using a hand or stand mixer with the paddle attachment, mix the butter, shortening, and dark brown sugar on medium-high speed until light and creamy (about 1 minute).

 Icing

-3. Separate the icing accordingly and color with 1 drop of gel food coloring if desired.
+- Mix in a drop or two of gel food coloring at this point if you like.
 Pipe designs onto the cooled gingerbread cookies and enjoy!

 Notes

 SIZE – The gingerbread man cookie cutter I used was about 4×2.5″ and 8 minutes was the perfect bake time.
-Keep in mind that if your cookies are smaller, they may only need 6-8 minutes, if quite larger, they will need 10-12 minutes.
+Keep in mind that if your cookies are smaller, they may only need 6-8 minutes, if quite larger, they will need closer to 10 minutes.

-STORAGE – Store the cookies in an air tight container at room temperature where they’ll keep for about a week (they will continue to get softer as the days go on).
-To keep for a few extra days, store in the fridge.
+STORAGE – Store the cookies in an air tight container at room temperature where they’ll keep for about 5 days (they will continue to get softer as the days go on).
+To keep for a few extra days, store in the fridge.ย

 Join Our Community